 The purpose of the use, the amount to be used and alternatives available have to be considered, and must outweigh the nature and the effect of the dealing on the work.

 Everyone benefits from fair dealing.
-However, educational institutions, libraries, museums and archives have additional special provisions (s.29.4 to 30; s.30.2 to 30.4)
+However, educational institutions, libraries, museums and archives have additional special provisions (s.29.4 to 30.4)

 Under certain conditions, educational institutions or persons acting under their authority can make limited copies for instruction and examinations:

-The Copyright Act (s.32) allows copying of literary, musical, artistic or dramatic works, to create a document in a format specifically designed for persons with perceptual disabilities.
+The Copyright Act (s.32) allows copying, translation, adaptation and reproduction in sign language of literary, musical, artistic or dramatic works, to create a document in a format specifically designed for persons with perceptual disabilities.
 This exception does not apply in cases where the work is commercially available in an appropriate format or for cinematographic works.